 Such a development could have led to a meaningful change in Germany’s macroeconomic policy.
 However, the three parties in favour of a debt brake reform (CDU/CSU, SPD, Greens) have failed to reach the two-thirds majority necessary to change the country’s constitution.

-This makes for a more challenging fiscal outlook, as support from left-wing parties who are opposed to higher defense spending, or from the AfD, which is opposed to debt brake reform, is unlikely.
+This makes for a more challenging fiscal outlook, as support from left-wing parties who are opposed to higher defence spending, or from the AfD, which is opposed to debt brake reform, is unlikely.
 While there is some potential for fiscal easing going forward, the absence of a strong majority in favour of reforming the debt brake means any such change will be of limited nature and possibly take longer to negotiate, meaning that ultimately any resulting near-term growth boost would only be modest.

 Investment implications

 The euro strengthened in the immediate aftermath of the German election.
 We believe currency markets had anticipated a two-party coalition, including expectations for a reform of the debt brake.
 Therefore, if there is any indication that reform is threatened, we would not expect the euro to maintain its recent resilience.
-The single currency faces significant macroeconomic headwinds, as the European Central Bank (ECB) delivers successive rate cuts in the face of a tepid economic growth in core European countries.
+The single currency faces significant macroeconomic headwinds, as the European Central Bank (ECB) delivers successive rate cuts in the face of tepid economic growth in core European countries.
 We still see the euro weakening against the US dollar and Swiss franc over the next twelve months and so reiterate our EURUSD targets of 1.02 on a 3-month basis and 0.98 on a 12-month horizon, and EURCHF at 0.93 in three-months and 0.86 a year from now.
 Overall, we expect the impact of Federal Reserve and Trump administration policies, as well as China’s growth momentum, to matter more for the European currency.

-It is high time to lock-in higher yields while possible
+It is high time to lock in higher yields while possible

 Yields on 10-year German Bunds remained largely unmoved following the election.
-However, with interest rates in the euro area still falling as the ECB eases policy, we see European sovereign bond yields falling, and believe that it is high time to lock-in higher yields while possible.
+However, with interest rates in the euro area still falling as the ECB eases policy, we see European sovereign bond yields falling, and believe that it is high time to lock in higher yields while possible.

 In coming weeks, we expect some consolidation.
 The French stock market may outperform in the short term, given that German stocks look overbought.
 In addition to the ECB’s monetary easing, which supports valuations, a possible decline in global energy prices would restore some competitiveness to Europe’s industrial sectors.